School of Veterinary Medicine at UMES

 About the School of Veterinary Medicine at UMES

-A new School of Veterinary Medicine at the University of Maryland Eastern Shore is currently seeking accreditation through the American Veterinary Medicine Association-Council on Education, and it would be the first of its kind in Maryland and among the nation’s public historically Black colleges and universities.
-The school, slated to accept students in fall 2026, dependent on the accreditation process, adds another program to an institution that already offers the most health professions programs among HBCUs in the country.
+Our new School of Veterinary Medicine at the University of Maryland Eastern Shore is currently seeking accreditation through the American Veterinary Medical Association (AVMA) Council on Education (COE) and will be the first of its kind in Maryland and among the nation’s public historically Black colleges and universities.

-The goal of the new UMES veterinary science program is to meet the increasing need for veterinarians regionally and nationally, while increasing diversity in the profession.
-The addition of the veterinary school aligns with UMES’s position as one of nineteen 1890 land-grant institutions in the nation.
+The Doctor of Veterinary Medicine (DVM) program aims to meet the growing demand for veterinarians both regionally and nationally, while advancing diversity within the profession.
+The establishment of the SVM further strengthens UMES’ role as one of nineteen 1890 Land-Grant institutions committed to excellence in education, research, and service.

 When will the UMES veterinary school open?
 When can I join the school?